 Stop Payment Requests.

-The Bank will accept a stop payment request on any Account with checking privileges.
-Oral stop payment requests on checks drawn upon the Account will be honored for fourteen days only, after which time they will expire unless a written stop payment request has been delivered to an office of the Bank.
-Written stop payment requests on checks drawn upon the Account will be valid for a period of six months from the date of receipt by the Bank.
+The Bank will accept a stop payment request on any Account with ACH or checking privileges.
+Stop payment requests will be honored for a period of six months.
 Stop payment requests are subject to a service charge as provided in the Schedule of Fees.

 The foregoing stop payment provisions do not apply to cashier’s checks.
 Any purchase of a cashier’s check from the Bank is deemed final, subject to the requirements of state law.
 The Bank may, in its discretion, refuse to honor any stop payment request on a cashier’s check.
 In the event such a stop payment request is honored, it may only be made by the remitter (or third party payee, if the check was received by the payee), must be in writing and notarized, with a declaration of the reason for the request, and must include an indemnification acceptable to the Bank, which may include an indemnification from the cashier’s check payee as well as from the remitter.
 If a cashier’s check stop payment request is honored by the Bank, nevertheless no replacement cashier’s check will be issued nor an available Account credit given, until nine (9) business days after the stop payment request acceptable to the Bank is made.